List of McDonald's products: Quarter Pounder

 The Quarter Pounder is a 4.25 oz (originally 4 oz until 2015) (approx. uncooked weight) ground beef patty with ketchup, mustard, chopped onions, pickle, and two slices of cheese.
 As with burgers made with the smaller 1.6 oz patties, the Quarter Pounder is prepared without mustard in all or a large portion of the New York City region.

-It was invented by Al Bernardin, a franchise owner and former McDonald's vice president of product development, at his McDonald's in Fremont, California, in 1971.
+The burger was invented by Al Bernardin, a franchise owner and former McDonald's vice president of product development, at his McDonald's in Fremont, California, in 1971.

 In some markets unfamiliar with the United States customary units (such as France), it is known as a Royal Cheese, or variants thereof, such as McRoyale.
 It is also available as the Double Quarter Pounder with Cheese, which includes another patty of the same proportions.

 In 2013, McDonald's expanded the sandwich into a line with three additional variants to make them smaller versions of the Angus Burgers.
 It was renamed the Taste-Crafted Burger in 2016 in West Coast markets and later expanded to other U.S. markets in January 2017.
 The latest addition is the Signature Sriracha, reinstated in July through September and again since January 2018, which was replaced by Sweet Barbecue Bacon in May, before becoming Bacon Smokehouse from June 2018 to June 2019.
 It has since been replaced by Quarter Pounder with Cheese Bacon in July 2019.
 A Travis Scott Burger, aka Quarter Pounder BLT in Canada, was added in September 2020.